 What You Need

-- A bench grinder with a coarse and fine grinding wheel.
-If you don’t own a grinder, then a belt sander will work equally well.
+- A bench grinder with coarse and fine grinding wheels.
+If you don’t own a grinder, a belt sander will work equally well.

-- Safety goggles are essential when working with anything that gives off sparks or thin slithers of metal (2).
-You will be close to the action, so you need to protect your eyes.
+- Safety goggles are essential when working with anything that launches sparks or thin slithers of metal.
+You will need to work close to the machine, so protect your eyes.

-- Gloves are an optional choice.
-Some people don’t like that gloves reduce your grip, and if they are loose-fitting, they may get snagged on the grinding wheel.
+- Gloves are optional, as some people don’t like that they can reduce your grip.
+Loose-fitting gloves can be dangerous as they might get snagged on the grinding wheel.

-- A bucket of water keeps your drill bit from overheating, which causes further dulling of the cutting edge.
+- A bucket of water will help keep your drill bit from overheating, which can otherwise dull the cutting edge.

-- Some scrap wood to test your drill bit is sharp.
+- Some scrap wood to test your drill bit after sharpening it.